agentrickard/domain/README.txt

 DOMAIN_INSTALL_RULE is set to FALSE, you may change this value to TRUE if you intend to use editing controls.

-If this is set to TRUE, all existing nodes on your site will be editable by users who are assigned as editors of your root domain.
+If this is set to TRUE and DOMAIN_INSTALL_RULE is set to FALSE, all existing nodes on your site will be editable by users who are assigned as editors of your root domain.

 See section 3 and section 5 for more information.